nickroxcks/VDPS_Public/README.md

 Features included a live compass on the web application displaying real time sound direction around hardware units from any smartphone or computer, reviewing and saving recordings, user registration, sound wave analysis, and much more.

-For the full design and technical specifications, please review design document VDPS_DesignDocument.docx.pdf for more
+For the full design and technical specifications, please review design document VDPS_DesignDocument.docx.pdf for more.

 ![image](https://github.com/nickroxcks/VDPS_Public/assets/34073804/56c021ef-cfc8-4594-ba9e-a335c9badb76)